-To begin with, they won’t do much other than stand, but as they build balance, steps are around the corner.
+Initially, they won’t do much more than stand, but, as they build balance, steps are around the corner.
+This milestone is called cruising (12).
 Your baby may pull up on the side of the couch and then walk alongside while holding on.
 Soon, they will get the courage to let go and walk alone.

 Hold The Shoes

 Since crawling is a milestone many parents look forward to, it can be disappointing, if not alarming, when your baby skips it.
 Don’t worry, though, despite what many believe, crawling isn’t a crucial step, and plenty of babies decide to skip it (14).

 Babies who bypass crawling go straight to pulling up, standing, then walking.
 If your baby doesn’t crawl, it won’t necessarily mean that they’ll walk before others.
 It’s also not a sign there’s something wrong with your baby.

 In practice, I would say that about 30 percent of my infant patients never do what is considered a “classic crawl.”
 I see this most often when there are older siblings in the family to “keep up with.”
 Skipping the crawling phase has no detrimental developmental effect.